 Daniel Cormier is regarded as one of the best combat sports athletes of all time due to his stacked resume.
 Before becoming a professional MMA fighter, he was an Olympic wrestler who finished fourth during the 2004 games in Athens, Greece.
 “DC” was denied his first title triumph by Jon Jones in May 2015 because he was defeated by him unanimously.

-But since Jones got suspended after that fight, the UFC booked Cormier for a title again, this time against Anthony Johnson, and submitted him in the third round to become the light heavyweight champion.
-In July 2017, Cormier fought Jones for the second time and lost once again, but it was ruled as a no-contest eventually as Jones failed a drug test.
+But since Jones was suspended after that fight, the UFC booked Cormier for another title fight, this time against Anthony Johnson, and submitted him in the third round to become the light heavyweight champion.
+In July 2017, Cormier fought Jones for the second time and lost again, but the fight was eventually ruled a no-contest, as Jones failed a drug test.

 The AKA athlete got the belt back by beating Volkan Ozedemir in January 2018.
 After this triumph, he challenged Stipe Miocic for the heavyweight title in July 2018, where he got the job done by knocking out Miocic in the opening round to claim his second title in the heavyweight division and become the second UFC fighter to achieve the champ-champ status.